DoctorKhan/The-Social-Game-Book/src/10_part/04_rites_of_passage.md

 **The Question**: Why do modern adults feel perpetually adolescent and directionless, and what crucial social technology have we lost?

 **Working Hypothesis**: The systematic dismantling of rites of passage has created a society of people who are biologically mature but psychologically stuck in extended adolescence, unable to access the confidence and purpose that comes from genuine initiation into adulthood.
+Modern society hasn't just dismantled these mechanisms; it has replaced them with counterfeit rituals.
+A university graduation or a corporate promotion isn't a rite of passage into sovereignty; it is an initiation ceremony into a larger system of compliance.
+We are being initiated, just not into our own power.

 ## Forensic Analysis: What We've Lost